Just fill out the form below, and click "Submit".

 Texas worker's compensation entitles you to workers' comp medical benefits and income benefits if you have been injured at your job.
 If you have experienced an injury while at work, lost time or lost wages from your job call us now in the Dallas Area at (800) 819-2006 or in the Fort Worth Area at (817) 261-2005, or contact us online.

-Posted on Wednesday May 07, 2025
+Posted on Friday May 30, 2025

-Report: Conditions haven't improved much for Texas construction workers over past decade
+Report: Conditions haven't improved much for Texas construction workers over past decade - MSN

 Posted on Wednesday March 12, 2025